hxwang/Seminar/GMU-2016-Spring/mining-large-graph.md

   - Recall: (SVD) matrix factorizaiton, find blocks
   - Tensor can do better, it can incorparate more dimensions
     - e.g., users, object, verb

+### Conclusion
+- Big data can help find patterns
+- Tensor is helpful in finding patterns